Svanteberg/Virtual-EEG-electrodes/README.md

 #### Use a trained network for generating new artificial data

 To use a model, that you have trained, on new EEG data, find the path of the model you would like to use, and modify the script `gn1_generate_from_model.py` to use this path for loading the model.
+Or, you can put the file containing the model in the folder *models* and make sure it is named `gn1_model.h5`.
 Then run the script

 ```
     python3.7 gn1_generate_from_model.py